Anguilla

 • Safety procedures

-Drone importation should also be checked before travel.
+Importation note: Drone importation should be checked before travel.
 Crews should carry serial numbers, insurance documents and pilot information.
-Temporary import may need a customs declaration.
+Temporary import may need a customs declaration on arrival.

 Equipment Customs Clearance